Alex-V12/Big-Boy/README.md

 Input is Max_flow(Network,Source,Sink) returning 3 objects:

  [v max flow value , set of nodes (Network partition) , dictionary of the flow network]

+ ## Once run:
+Two Networks will appear, G and H, H being more complicated.
+These are found at the bottom and are examples of the different networks the solver will accept.
+!!
+When using G or H nodes s and t are stored as strings 's' and 't'!! you must use the syntax Solve(H,'s','t')